Stochastic resonance of rotating particles in turbulence

 where $\omega_a = \mu \mathcal{V}_p H^2 (\chi_\parallel-\chi_\bot)/\xi_{r}$ is the magnetic field strength normalized by the rotational drag coefficient $\xi_{r}$, with $\mu$, $\mathcal{V}_p$, and $\chi_{{\parallel},{\bot}}$ the particle permeability, volume, and anisotropic magnetic susceptibilities, respectively \cite{osborn1945demagnetizing,cimurs2019stability, tierno2009overdamped} (Methods).
 The term $\bm{\omega}_{p,\parallel}$ represents the particle spinning rate.
 The perpendicular rotational component, $\bm{\omega}_{p,\bot}$, can be obtained by $\bm{\omega}_{p,\bot} = \bm{n} \times \dot{\bm{n}}$ which represents the particle tumbling rate.
 The turbulent vorticity experienced by the particle is $\bm{\omega}_{f}$, which is defined as $\bm{\omega}_f = \frac{1}{2}[\bm{\nabla} \times \bm{u}_f]_O$ with the subscript \textit{O} implying evaluation at the center of mass of the particle.
 The total particle angular velocity is thus $\bm{\omega}_p = \bm{\omega}_{p,\parallel} + \bm{\omega}_{p,\bot}$.

-The critical frequency is $\omega_{cr}=\omega_a/2$ (obtained in a noiseless system, i.e., $\bm{\omega}_f=\bm{0}$, details in Supplementary Information).
+In a noiseless system, i.e., $\bm{\omega}_f=\bm{0}$, the critical frequency is $\omega_{cr}=\omega_a/2$ (details in Supplementary Information).
 For $\omega_H\leq\omega_{cr}$, the particle is synchronized with the rotating magnetic field (``phase-locked''), i.e. $\omega_{p,z}=\omega_H$.
-Otherwise, when $\omega_H > \omega_{cr}$, the particle undergoes back-and-forth motion (``back-and-forth'') when the maximum magnetic torque cannot balance the response drag torque: the phase lag angle $\beta$ between $\bm{n}_{xoy}$ (the projection of $\bm{n}$ on $xoy$-plane) and $\bm{h}$ changes periodically over time.
-These two regimes can be observed experimentally (Fig.~\ref{fig:main_fig1}f-i).
-In the ``phase-locked'' regime (Supplementary Movie 1), the particle rotates synchronously with the magnetic field, as evidenced by the normalized angular velocity, $\omega_{p,z}/\omega_{H} \approx 1$, in Fig.~\ref{fig:main_fig1}g.
-In the ``back-and-forth'' regime (Supplementary Movie 2), the particle oscillates periodically (Fig.~\ref{fig:main_fig1}i).
+Otherwise, when $\omega_H > \omega_{cr}$, the particle undergoes back-and-forth motion (``back-and-forth'') when the maximum magnetic torque cannot balance the response drag torque: the phase lag angle $\beta$ between $\bm{n}_{xoy}$ (the projection of $\bm{n}$ on $xoy$-plane) and $\bm{h}$ changes periodically over time \cite{cebers2006dynamics}.
+These two regimes can be observed experimentally (Fig.~\ref{fig:fig1}f-i).
+In the ``phase-locked'' regime (Supplementary Movie 1), the particle rotates synchronously with the magnetic field, as evidenced by the normalized angular velocity, $\omega_{p,z}/\omega_{H} \approx 1$, in Fig.~\ref{fig:fig1}g.
+In the ``back-and-forth'' regime (Supplementary Movie 2), the particle oscillates periodically (Fig.~\ref{fig:fig1}i).

-As illustrated in the schematic diagram of Fig.~\ref{fig:main_fig2}a, the dynamics of the particle preferred magnetization direction, $\bm{n}$, is fundamentally characterized by the phase lag angle, $\beta$.
-The governing equations, Eqs.~\eqref{eq:main_full}, can be simplified and explicitly written as (derivations in Methods)
+As illustrated in the schematic diagram of Fig.~\ref{fig:fig2}a, the dynamics of the particle preferred magnetization direction, $\bm{n}$, is fundamentally characterized by the phase lag angle, $\beta$, with respect to $\bm{h}$ on the $xoy$ plane.
+The governing equations, Eqs.~\eqref{eq:full}, can be simplified and explicitly written as (derivations in Methods)

 Geometrically, we have $\beta = \omega_H t-\psi$.
 The phase lag angle $\beta$ represents the particle rotational displacement in the co-rotating frame of the magnetic field, while $\psi$ is the rotation angle of the projection $\bm{n}$ on the $xoy$-plane with respect to the $x$-axis, which describes the particle rotational displacement in the laboratory frame.
 The turbulent vorticity signal, $\bm{\omega}_f$, represents the vorticity experienced by the particle center along its trajectory.
-This simplified representation, Eq.~\eqref{eq:main_beta_eqn}, separates different contributions and clearly shows that the rotational motion of the particle results from the interplay between the magnetic field rotational drag, the magnetic torque, and the turbulence drag torque.
+This simplified representation, Eq.~\eqref{eq:main_beta_eqn}, separates different contributions and clearly shows that the rotational motion of the particle results from the interplay between the magnetic field rotational drag, the magnetic torque, and the turbulence drag torque (Fig.~\ref{fig:fig2}a).